ULHPC/tutorials/README.md

 ### Configure job parameters with `cluster.yaml`

-Instead of reserving an interactive job and running snakemake inside that job, we want to use snakemake's cluster functionality to make it submit jobs to SLURM.
+Instead of reserving an interactive job and running snakemake inside that job, we want to use snakemake's cluster functionality to make it submit jobs to Slurm.
 For this we create a configuration file named `cluster.yaml` to define the values for the different `sbatch` options.

 Options under the `__default__` header apply to all rules, but it's possible to override them selectively with rule-specific options.